 As outlined in Section 2 and Table 1 a range of metocean and sediment dynamics data have been collected in and near CG as part of this project.
-The field surveys have included the deployment and retrieval of in-situ self-logging oceanographic and water quality instruments from June 2023 to August 2024 as well as targeted field campaigns collecting a range of data during the sand exploration survey in February and March 2023, the dry season environmental survey in July and August 2023 and the wet season environmental survey in February and March 2024.
+The field surveys have included the deployment and retrieval of in-situ self-logging oceanographic and water quality instruments since June 2023 as well as targeted field campaigns collecting a range of data during the sand exploration survey in February - March 2023), the dry season environmental survey in July - August 2023 and the wet season environmental survey in February - March 2024.